 - Utility bills – Payments made to your water, gas, and electric providers may be included in your report.

 - Mortgages (Personal and BTL) – This is one of the most significant credit products to appear on your report, and lenders will be able to view your payment history.

 - Personal loans (Secured and Unsecured) – If you take out a loan, it will appear on your credit report and have an impact on your score.

 - Credit cards – Your credit card repayment history will be viewable on your report.

 - Hire Purchase Agreements – If you take on a finance deal or a PCP loan with a car manufacturer, this will be listed.

-- Mobile phone contracts – Phone contracts are classed as credit deals and so the repayments you make will be listed.
+- Mobile phone contracts – Mobile phone contracts are classed as credit deals, and so the repayments you make will be listed.

 - Buy now and pay later agreements – Any financial contract you take on will be listed, including repayment schemes.

 What should I do if I am refused credit?